Funding and financial support

 Vulnerable Bursary Fund

-Funding is also available to help those in greatest need, for example young people in care, care leavers, young people in receipt of income support and disabled young people in receipt of Employment and Support Allowance who are also in receipt of Disability Living Allowance.
+Funding is also available to students to help those in greatest need, who reside in England and are aged 16-18, for example young people in care, care leavers, young people in receipt of income support and disabled young people in receipt of Employment and Support Allowance who are also in receipt of Disability Living Allowance.

 Evidence that you fall into one of the above categories is required, but proof of household income is not.